BowdoinOrient/bowpress/wp-content/plugins/autodescription/readme.txt

 * Do fill in the Home Page "General" settings.
 * Do fill in the Social Meta "General", "Facebook" and "Twitter" settings.
 * Notice that red checkboxes are recommended to be left unchecked.
 And green checkboxes are recommended to be checked.
+	* These color-coded boxes are shown in non-Gecko browsers, i.e. everything but Firefox.

 = This plugin auto-configures SEO meta settings, and: =